Soramimi

-Soramimi humor was a staple in Japanese message board Flash animation culture from the late 90's to the mid-00s.
+Soramimi humor was a staple in Japanese message board Flash animation culture from the late 1990s to the mid-2000s.
 It later became very popular on Niconico, a Japanese video-sharing website in which comments are overlaid directly onto the video, synced to specific playback times, allowing for soramimi subtitles to be easily added to any video.
+One such example is the Moldovan band O-Zone's song "Dragostea Din Tei".
+The refrain of the original song (in Romanian) is: